Best China Sourcing company

 In summary, they are the cost of the goods + the cost of shipping + insurance + customs duties + other fees.
 This is the basis of the seller’s sales quote.

-Chapter 7: What Kind of Charge Fees Were Included with DDP?
+Chapter 7: What Kind of Charge Fees Were Included ddp shipping from China?

 Ideally, the buyer pays for the overall price of goods, including the shipment fees and taxes.
 For you to better get an idea of the taxes, duties, and other fees covered by the DDP shipping terms or DDP delivery meaning all duties are pre-paid, we will explain each one below: